jveverka/guildelines-and-procedures/nginx-reverse-proxy/README.md

-# Using NGINX with Angular and Spring
+# Using NGINX as Reverse Proxy

 This simple setup shows how to run Angular UI and java web backend.
 NGINX is runnig as reverse proxy in this case.